 - general hazards of electrical wiring (as are already present in your premises)

 - chemical and fire or explosion hazards (these are similar to the hazards associated with bottled gas or a natural gas service)

 - possible escape of nonflammable gases when charging or discharging lithium batteries (which may cause risks of inhaling noxious gas that are similar to those of a natural gas leak if there is no ventilation)

 - production of chemical leakages (similar to those from the corrosive fluid of a car battery or household chemical cleaning products).

 What types of battery storage are available, and which is the best?

-The main options currently available for household energy storage are lead-acid and lithium-ion batteries.
-Both of these are described in below question 'Which type of battery is right for me?'.
+The main options currently available for household energy storage are lithium-ion and lead-acid batteries.
+Both of these are described in the question 'Which type of battery is right for me?'.

 Other less common options include nickel-cadmium, nickel-metal hydride and flow batteries.
 The latter may be more costly, but can still offer value, depending on how much energy you want to store and how you want to store it.
 The best battery storage for a given situation will depend on a number of factors.
 To work out which option is right for you, it is best to work with an accredited designer.